spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 In `tag:value` format, the order in which package and files occur is syntactically significant.

-* A new Package Information section is denoted by the Package Name ([7.1](package-information.md#7.1)) field.
+* A new package Information section is denoted by the package name ([7.1](package-information.md#7.1)) field.
-* All Package Information fields shall be grouped together before the start of a Files section ([Clause 8](file-information.md)), if file(s) are present.
+* All package information fields shall be grouped together before the start of a files section ([Clause 8](file-information.md)), if file(s) are present.
-* All files contained in a package shall immediately follow the applicable Package Information.
+* All files contained in a package shall immediately follow the applicable package information.
-* A new Package Information section (via Package Name) denotes the start of another package.
+* A new package information section (via package name) denotes the start of another package.
-* Sub-packages shall not be nested inside a Package Information section, but shall be separate and shall use a Relationship to clarify.
+* Sub-packages shall not be nested inside a package information section, but shall be separate and shall use a relationship to clarify.
-* Annotations and Relationships for the package may appear after the Package Information before any file information.
+* Annotations and relationships for the package may appear after the package information before any file information.

 ### 5.2.3 File information section <a name="5.2.3"></a>

-One instance of the File Information shall exist for each file in the software package.
+One instance of the file information shall exist for each file in the software package.
 It provides important meta information about a given file including licenses and copyright.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

 Cardinality: Optional, one or many.

 See [Clause 8](file-information.md) for details of the fields in this kind of section.

-When implementing `tag:value` format, the positioning of File elements is syntactically significant:
+When implementing `tag:value` format, the positioning of file elements is syntactically significant:

-* Files are assumed to be associated with the Package Information that immediately precedes it, if a package exists.
+* Files are assumed to be associated with the package information that immediately precedes it, if a package exists.
-* Presence of a new Package Information signals the end of the set of files associated with the preceding package, unless an explicit Relationship is used.
+* Presence of a new package information signals the end of the set of files associated with the preceding package, unless an explicit relationship is used.
-* If a package contains files, the File Information sections shall follow its Package Information section.
+* If a package contains files, the file information sections shall follow its package information section.
-* If a File is not part of any package, it shall precede any Package Information section reference in the SPDX document.
+* If a file is not part of any package, it shall precede any package information section reference in the SPDX document.
-* The first field to start off the description of a File shall be the File Name in `tag:value` format.
+* The first field to start off the description of a file shall be the file name in `tag:value` format.
-* File information is associated with the File Name that precedes it.
+* File information is associated with the file name that precedes it.
-* Annotations on the file and Relationships from the file may appear after the file information, before the next file or Package Information section.
+* Annotations on the file and relationships from the file may appear after the file information, before the next file or package information section.

 When implementing file information in RDF, the `spdx:hasFile` property is used to associate the package with the file.